JonathanGrossman/python_basics/08_operators.md

 >>> True
 ```

 Be careful when comparing floats because the stored value of the float might be more precise than you realize.
 A good practice for comparing floats is to check whether they are close in value.
-See this [Real Python article] for more information (https://realpython.com/python-operators-expressions/#equality-comparison-on-floating-point-values).
+See this [Real Python article](https://realpython.com/python-operators-expressions/#equality-comparison-on-floating-point-values) for more information.

 ## Logical Operators